w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 # double check the firewall rules
 ufw verbose
 ```
+The `verbose` option shows some extra information about the firewall's behavior.
 ### 2. Configure journald logs

 Create a file called `journald.conf` file inside the `/etc/systemd/` directory with the following content: